Student and College Financial Services

-Certain courses have additional expenses associated with them that may be charged to cover costs of student materials or special equipment necessary for rental, transportation or instruction, such as scuba equipment, art materials, etc. These are noted on the Web course listings and will be included on a semester bill.
-Other courses may have additional costs payable directly by the student that will not show on a billing statement, such as study abroad programs that require airfare, a visa, travel expenses or additional mandatory fees.
+Certain courses have additional expenses that may be charged to cover costs of student materials or special equipment necessary for rental, transportation or instruction, such as scuba equipment, art materials, etc. These are noted on the Web course listings and will be included on a semester bill.
+Other courses may have additional costs, payable directly by the student that will not show on a billing statement, such as study abroad programs which require airfare, visa, travel expenses or additional mandatory fees.

 A re-admission fee of $50 is charged to any student who files for re-admission to SUNY Cortland after any break in attendance that would require a student to reapply for admission to regain their status.
 This includes academic suspension, dismissal or failure to maintain registered student status and/or register.
 Veterans who provide a copy of their DD214 will be exempt.